Golf Course Review of Woburn Golf Club (Marquess, Duke's & Duchess')

 Many also say it’s much tighter but, whilst it possibly is a little bit, I didn’t think this was too noticeable.
 That said it’s still a course where you must keep your ball in play!
 The greens are certainly smaller too and, with the exception of a couple, much flatter.

 The par four opener has a particularly narrow fairway that starts to gradually tumble down approximately 150 yards short of the green before rising back up steeply to the ‘dance floor’ at the same level as most of the fairway.
-Whilst the par three second has the most wonderful green setting, deeply seated amongst tall pines, with a narrow and twisting putting surface protected by three bunkers.
+The par three second has the most wonderful green setting, deeply seated amongst tall pines, with a narrow and twisting putting surface protected by three bunkers.

 The Duchess’ may live in the shadow of its more famous siblings, and is often regarded as the little sister of the group, but please don’t think this isn’t good quality golf for one minute.